Software-Analysis-and-Transformation/Syllabus/README.md

 - refactoring
 - object-oriented software design patterns

-## Suggested prerequisites
+## Suggested Previous Courses

-- excellent programming skills in an object-oriented programming language such as C++ or Java.
+- Excellent programming skills in an object-oriented programming language such as C++ or Java.
 - CSc 71010 (Programming Languages) or equivalent or an introductory course on compilers would be useful.
 Otherwise, students may review the first two chapters of *Compilers: Principles, Techniques and Tools* by Aho, Sethi and Ullman.
 However, previous experience in software analysis will not be assumed.

 ## Learning Objectives